Jewish Community Center of White Sulphur Springs

-Jewish Community Center of White Sulphur Springs, also known as White Sulpher Springs Synagogue, is a historic synagogue located at White Sulphur Springs in Sullivan County, New York.
-It was built in 1934 and is a rectangular, 1-story building built into a hillside.
+Jewish Community Center of White Sulphur Springs, also known as White Sulpher Springs Synagogue, is a historic former Jewish congregation and synagogue located on Briscoe Road, White Sulphur Springs, Sullivan County, New York, in United States.

+The synagogue was built in 1934 and is a rectangular, 1-story building built into a hillside.
 It is a three-by-five-bay frame structure clad in asbestos-cement tiles.
 The front facade features a stepped, pedimented parapet that extends beyond the roofline.

-It was added to the National Register of Historic Places in 1999.
+The synagogue was added to the National Register of Historic Places in 1999.

+By 2005 the synagogue had been abandoned and sold to auctioneers, who were trying to onset the building.